AckerlyXu/heima/articles/storage/storage-import-export-service.md

 ## How does the Azure Import/Export service work?
 You can transfer data between your on-premises site and Azure blob storage using the Azure Import/Export service by creating jobs and shipping hard disk drives to an Azure data center.
 Each hard disk drive you ship is associated with a single job.
 Each job is associated with a single storage account.
 Review the [pre-requisites section](#pre-requisites) carefully to learn about the specifics of this service such as supported blob types, disk types, locations, and shipping.

-In this section, we will describe at a high level the steps involved in import and export jobs.
-Later in the [Quick Start section](#quick-start), we will provide step-by-step instructions to create an import and export job.
+In this section, we describe at a high level the steps involved in import and export jobs.
+Later in the [Quick Start section](#quick-start), we provide step-by-step instructions to create an import and export job.

-### Inside an Import job
+### Inside an import job
 At a high level, an import job involves the following steps:

 * Determine the data to be imported, and the number of drives you will need.